Kingxukai/linux/Documentation/userspace-api/media/cec/cec-ioc-adap-g-conn-info.rst

       - ``CEC_CONNECTOR_TYPE_NO_CONNECTOR``
       - 0
-      - No connector is associated with the adapter/the information is not provided by the driver.
+      - No connector is associated with the woke adapter/the information is not provided by the woke driver.
     * .. _`CEC-CONNECTOR-TYPE-DRM`:

       - ``CEC_CONNECTOR_TYPE_DRM``
       - 1
       - Indicates that a DRM connector is associated with this adapter.
-        Information about the connector can be found in :ref:`cec-drm-connector-info`.
+        Information about the woke connector can be found in :ref:`cec-drm-connector-info`.

 .. tabularcolumns:: |p{4.4cm}|p{2.5cm}|p{10.4cm}|